-Furthermore, PET (positron emission tomography) studies conducted on the brains' of CH sufferers in the late 1990s demonstrated that there is also ipsilateral (same-sided) hypothalamic activation within the brain: there are direct hypothalamic-trigeminal connections and the hypothalamus is known to have a modulatory role on the nociceptive and autonomic pathways.
-In summary these studies showed an increase in functional activity of the hypothalamus amongst CH sufferers which is not seen in migrainei, and is the prime reason why CH is thought to be caused by an abnormality within the hypothalamus.
+Furthermore, PET (positron emission tomography) studies conducted on the brains of CH sufferers in the late 1990s demonstrated that there is also ipsilateral (same-sided) hypothalamic activation within the brain: there are direct hypothalamic-trigeminal connections and the hypothalamus is known to have a modulatory role on the nociceptive and autonomic pathways.
+In summary these studies showed an increase in functional activity of the hypothalamus amongst CH sufferers which is not seen in migraine, and is the prime reason why CH is thought to be caused by an abnormality within the hypothalamus.
 These abnormalities were seen both when sufferers were undergoing an attack and also whilst pain free and were interpreted as an excessive growth of grey cells within the hypothalamus, or more possibly, within the SCN.

 There is also evidence that genetic factors may play an important role in CH, and although the type and number of genes involved is unclear, one recent study focussed upon orexin (or hypocretin), a neuropeptide used by the hypothalamus for signalling.